• About

 Brett Snyder, a travel adviser who writes about the industry at CrankyFlier.com, said the requirement has caused some people to postpone international travel.

-“It’s not that they are afraid of getting sick, they don’t want to get stuck,” Snyder said.
-He thinks there will now be a surge in booking those trips, “which, if anything, will lead to higher fares.”
+“It’s not that they are afraid of getting sick; they don’t want to get stuck,” Snyder said.
+He thinks there will now be a surge in bookings for those trips, “which, if anything, will lead to higher fares.”

 Hotels, theme parks and other travel businesses also lobbied the administration to drop the rule.

 “The whole industry has been waiting for this announcement,” said Martin Ferguson, a spokesman for American Express Global Business Travel, which advises companies on travel policy.
-He said there are few remaining pandemic policies that cause so much consternation for the travel sector, with China’s “zero-COVID” restrictions being another.
+He said a few remaining pandemic policies cause so much consternation for the travel sector, with China’s “zero-COVID” restrictions being another.

 Despite ending the testing requirement, the CDC said it still recommends COVID-19 testing prior to air travel of any kind as a safety precaution.